saint11/DeadWeight/source/bestiary.md

 <monster id="vault_weaver">

+Vault weavers are unnatural beings from the void.
+They are perfectly round balls of faint white light that float around, looking for corpses to consume.
+A weaver in this state is hungry and will attack anything nearby unless there's a corpse for it to feed.
+It prefers fresh corpses, so it will try injure and capture its victims for eating one by one when it's hungry.

 <monster id="red_weaver">

-*When a red weaver dies it will explode, launching all the corpses it ate all over the place.
+When a red weaver dies it will explode, launching all the corpses it ate all over the place.
+May cause 1 wound to anyone nearby.
 The corpses are perfectly preserved.
-The [dead vigil]{.tip} can't set in on a corpse while inside the weaver.*
+The [dead vigil]{.tip} can't set in on a corpse while inside the weaver.
+While in this state the weaver will not attack unless provoked.

 ### The Child-Stealers {.big}
 The terror of the villagers in the **Blacksalt** island.
 They often kidnap babies in the night, turning them into goblins or worse.
 When angered they will raid villages kidnapping, killing and eating people.
 They are also called the **forest folk**, **goblinfolk** or just **goblins** in general.